ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 distance = (predicted_real_car_height * 29.4 / np.abs(object_height_in_pixel)) * 10
 ```

 The following video was taken with my Nexus 5 placed on the dashboard of my car.
-The implementation run on my local GTX 1070.
+The implementation was run on my local GTX 1070.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=tVB-f1oESUg&t=33s" target="_blank"><img src="http://img.youtube.com/vi/tVB-f1oESUg/0.jpg" alt="CarND vehicle detection" width="720" height="360" border="10" /></a>

 ### Discussion

-#### 1. The implementation based on HOG and SVM is slow and produces to many false positive or don't find the car at all.
+#### 1. The implementation based on HOG and SVM is slow and produces to many false positives or does not find the car at all.
 Both drawbacks can by overcome be using modern Deep Learning approaches like YOLO or by using a CNN approach for feature extraction.